smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 Our preflights are similar to our complete CI process in that they build, test, package and deploy our projects.
 Where they differ is how comprehensive they are while testing.
-To speed up the process we may run the most critical portions of the CI process.
+To speed up the process we run only the most critical portions of the CI process.

 How did we get here?